1. Access and Subscriptions

 1.1 Accessing SAGE Research Methods and SAGE Research Methods Cases or SAGE Research Methods Datasets as a Subscriber

-Subscribers have access to all content and functionality available via SRM and can access the product in one of the following ways:
+Subscribers can access either product in one of the following ways:

-Navigate to SRM from a subscribed facility, library, library IP proxy service or library website and you should automatically be authenticated via IP address recognition (or by referring URL) without entering a username and password in SRM.
+Navigate to SRM or SRMC from a subscribed facility, library, library IP proxy service or library website and you should automatically be authenticated via IP address recognition (or by referring URL) without entering a username and password.

 Athens and Shibboleth Authentication

 Authentication via OpenAthens SP 2.0 is currently available.
-Shibboleth access for the UK will be available at the end of 2013.
-Please contact our technical support staff at firstname.lastname@example.org in the Americas or email@example.com in the rest of the world for more information.
+Shibboleth access for the UK will be available in mid 2014.
+Please contact our technical support staff at email@example.com in the Americas or firstname.lastname@example.org in the rest of the world for more information.

 Username and Password Authentication

 1.2 Becoming a Subscriber on SAGE Research Methods or SAGE Research Methods Cases

 At present, we do not offer individual subscriptions.
 If your organization has not subscribed, you can still search the product, view abstracts for content, and sign up for a member account.

 Recommend to Your Librarian

 If you would like to recommend SAGE Research Methods to your library, complete a form with your librarian's name, institution, and email address here.
 If you would like to recommend SAGE Research Methods Cases, please use this form.

 1.3 Accessing SAGE Research Methods and SAGE Research Methods Cases or SAGE Research Methods Datasets as a Member

-All users, even those without subscription access to SRM, can sign up for a member account.
+All users, even those without subscription access, can sign up for a member account.
 Being a member gives you access to a personalized workspace on SRM, called My Research.
 Your My Research space is where you will find your Saved Searches and the Methods Lists you have created and favorited.
 These sections are only visible to you, although you can choose to make Methods Lists public.
 See Section 7 for more information on Methods Lists.

 The member Sign In and Sign Up options are available at the top right of every page.